Ex-soldier jailed for at least 38 years for murdering neighbours in parking row - NewsBreak

 The 35-year-old former Royal Engineer used the ceremonial dagger given to him when he left the Army to kill the couple.

-Reeves himself called the police just a few minutes after the killings to confess what he had done, but later denied murder, claiming he was only guilty of manslaughter due to diminished responsibility.
+Reeves himself called the police just a few minutes after the killings to confess to what he had done, but later denied murder, claiming he was only guilty of manslaughter on diminished responsibility.

 But two forensic psychiatrists found he was not suffering from psychosis or acute post-traumatic stress disorder, and diagnosed him with only mild to moderate depression.

-A jury at Bristol Crown Court heard that Reeves had also been having trouble in his own marriage, and that less than an hour before he stabbed the Chapples his wife had asked for a trial separation.
+A jury at Bristol Crown Court learned Reeves had also been having trouble in his own marriage, and less than an hour before he stabbed the Chapples his wife had asked for a trial separation.

-Reeves was unanimously convicted of murder last Friday after jurors deliberated for five hours and 21 minutes.
+Reeves was unanimously convicted him of murder last Friday after a jury deliberated for five hours and 21 minutes.

-Jailing Reeves for life with a minimum term of 38 years, Mr Justice Garnham said the killings had “torn the heart out of two perfectly normal, decent families”.

-“You left (Mr and Mrs Chapple) on the floor bleeding to death, and all of the time their two children were asleep upstairs,” the judge said.

 On the night of the murders, Reeves was caught on a security camera climbing the fence separating his garden from the victims’ garden, and entering through the back door.

-Mrs Chapple, 33, did not even have a chance to stand up from the sofa to defend herself, while Mr Chapple, 36, was found close to the back door.
+Mrs Chapple, 33, did not even have a chance to stand up from the sofa to defend herself while Mr Chapple, 36, was found close to the rear door.

 Rows over parking spaces escalated to the point that both Reeves’ wife Kayley and Mrs Chapple had told their friends they were anxious about bumping into each other on the school run.

-He accuses Mrs Chapple of “f****** gobbing off, you cheeky little bitch”.
+He accuses Mrs Chapple of “f***ing gobbing off you cheeky little bitch”.

 After the killings, Reeves was recorded in the background of the 999 call telling someone, believed to be his mother Lynn, “I couldn’t let her (or them) torment Kayley any more”.